Underdisc/Varkor/src/test/readme.md

 All of the possible test targets can be found in the CMakeLists.txt file in this directory.

 ```
-AddTest(core_ComponentTable
-  core/ComponentTable.cc
-  ../core/ComponentTable.cc)
+AddTest(ds_Vector
+  ds/Vector.cc
+  ds/TestType.cc
+  ../debug/MemLeak.cc
+  ../Error.cc)
 ```

-This is an example of such a test. `core_ComponentTable` will be added as a build target.
+This is an example of such a test. `ds_Vector` will be added as a build target.
 This target can be passed to the generator to build that test.
-For example, this is the command used to build the `core_ComponentTable` test with Ninja.
+For example, this is the command used to build the `ds_Vector` test with Ninja.

 ```
-ninja core_ComponentTable
+ninja ds_Vector
 ```

 Similar to Varkor, exectubles are placed in a specific directory.
 For Varkor, this is `{repo_root}/working`.
 For test executables, this is `{repo_root}/working/test`.
-After building the `core_ComponentTable` test, the executable can be found here.
+After building the `ds_Vector` test, the executable can be found here.

 ```
-{repo_root}/working/test/core_ComponentTable.exe
+{repo_root}/working/test/ds_Vector.exe
 ```

 ### Testing Tests

 Files containing the output of every test can be found in `{repo_root}/working/test`.
-All output files are named with the following format, `{target}_out.txt`. `core_ComponentTable_out.txt` is an example of such a file.
+All output files are named with the following format, `{target}_out.txt`. `ds_Vector_out.txt` is an example of such a file.

 To perform a test to make sure that the output hasn't changed, build the target being tested, output the result of the test into a new file called `{target}_out_diff.txt`, and diff this file against `{target}_out.txt`.
 The file should be called `{target}_out_diff.txt` because these files are gitignored.
-Here is an example of what this would like like for the `core_ComponentTable` target with Ninja.
+Here is an example of what this would like like for the `ds_Vector` target with Ninja.

 ```
 cd build/directory
-ninja core_ComponentTable
+ninja ds_Vector
 cd {repo_root}/working/test
-core_ComponentTable.exe > core_ComponentTable_out_diff.txt
+ds_Vector.exe > ds_Vector_out_diff.txt
-diff core_ComponentTable_out.txt core_ComponentTable_out_diff.txt
+diff ds_Vector_out.txt ds_Vector_out_diff.txt
 ```

 ### Adding Tests